veera9784/python_end_to_end/Lists/read.md

 The starting index is specified on the left of the : and the ending index is specified on the right of the :.

 Remember the element located at the right index is not included.

+and also lists contains its own functions and methods which supports lists